elm-community/elm-webpack-loader/README.md

   ...
 ```

+`cwd` should be set to the same directory as your `elm-package.json` file.
 You can use this to specify a custom location within your project for your elm files.
 Note, this
 will cause the compiler to look for **all** elm source files in the specified directory.
 This
 approach is recommended as it allows the compile to watch elm-package.json as well as every file
 in the source directories.